Marinella: Later career

 On 27 April 1998, Marinella performed in the Athens Concert Hall, performing her older hits to great acclaim.
 Her concert at the small Olympic Stadium of Athens on 1 October 1999 was a great success with more than 25,000 people.

 In November 2002, she collaborated with George Dalaras.
 They performed concerts in Athens and Thessaloniki as well as abroad.
-The tour was titled "Mazi (Together)" and the released live album from these performances reached platinum status in 2003.

-On 10 April 2003, The New York Times critic wrote about Marinella, "Her voice was earthy and strong, and she had the presence of an actress as she danced a few teasing steps or brought dignity to longing" (by Jon Pareles).
+The tour was titled "Mazi (Together)" and the released live album from these performances reached platinum status in 2003.On 10 April 2003, The New York Times critic wrote about Marinella, "Her voice was earthy and strong, and she had the presence of an actress as she danced a few teasing steps or brought dignity to longing" (by Jon Pareles).

-In March 2004, she released a brand new album with new songs by Nikos Antypas and Lina Nikolakopoulou, entitled "Ammos Itane (It was sand)".
-In the same year, on 19 August, she performed at the closing ceremony of the 2004 Summer Olympics, along with Dimitra Galani, Haris Alexiou, Yiannis Parios and George Dalaras.
-In December 2005, she released a new album titled "Tipota Den Ginete Tihea (Nothing is random)", composed by Giorgos Theofanous.
+In March 2004, she released a brand new album with new songs by Nikos Antypas and Lina Nikolakopoulou, entitled "Ammos Itane (Sand it's what it was)".
+In the same year, on 29 August, she performed at the closing ceremony of the 2004 Summer Olympics, along with Dimitra Galani, Haris Alexiou, Yiannis Parios and George Dalaras.

+In December 2005, she released a new album titled "Tipota Den Ginete Tihea (Νothing happens by chance)", composed by Giorgos Theofanous.
 The album reached gold status and includes duets with famous Greek singers, such as Antonis Remos and Glykeria.

 In 2006, two new compilations of Marinella were officially released, the first titled "Sti Skini (On stage)" and containing older live recordings and the second one titled "Ta Logia Ine Peritta – 50 Chronia Tragoudi (Words are pointless – 50 Years of song)", which is a complete eight CDs boxset with Marinella's greatest hits from the beginning of her career until her collaboration with Kostas Hatzis at "Recital".
 She returned to nightlife, by performing live with Antonis Remos at the Athens Arena in 2006–07 and 2007–08, with Giannis Parios at the Diogenis Studio in the winter season 2008–09, and with Natassa Theodoridou at the Votanikos in 2011–12, in Athens.

-Versatility

-Even though Marinella is often considered a singer of folk songs, her range is quite broad and has included a variety of musical styles including traditional, laika, pop, blues, and jazz.
-Marinella is characterised as "The Great Lady of Song" in Greece, where she is regarded with great respect.
-She rarely makes public appearances, and her concerts are few and far between.
+Health

+On September 25, 2024, Marinella was set to perform at the iconic Odeon of Herodes Atticus in Athens.
+During the performance, audience members noticed that the 86-year-old singer appeared unwell, and she ultimately collapsed while singing her third song of the night.
+She was rushed to a private hospital, where she was diagnosed with a severe and widespread hemorrhagic stroke and spent 21 days in intensive care.
+After four months of hospitalization, on January 21, 2025, she was discharged from the hospital and returned home.